-Then he glanced down Lower Regent Street and saw Sir John Pilgrim's much larger theatre, now sublet to a tenant who also was lavish with displays of radiance.
-And he reflected that on first nights Sir John Pilgrim, in addition to doing all that he himself had done, would hold the great rôle on the stage throughout the evening.
+Then he glanced down Lower Regent Street and saw Sir John Pilgrim's much larger theatre, now sub-let to a tenant who was also lavish with displays of radiance.
+And he reflected that on first nights Sir John Pilgrim, in addition to doing all that he himself had done, would hold the great rôleon the stage throughout the evening.
 And he admired the astounding, dazzling energy of such a being, and admitted ungrudgingly: